yyc12345/BallanceVirtoolsHelper/README.md

 ## Technical information

 The BM file standard used can be found in [here](https://github.com/yyc12345/gist/blob/master/BMFileSpec/BMSpec_ZH.md)(Chinese only).
-The tools chain standard used and the format of the files in the `meshes` folder can be found in [here](https://github.com/yyc12345/gist/blob/master/BMFileSpec/YYCToolsChainSpec_ZH.md)(Chinese only).
+The tools chain standard used and the format of the files in the `BMMeshes` folder can be found in [here](https://github.com/yyc12345/gist/blob/master/BMFileSpec/YYCToolsChainSpec_ZH.md)(Chinese only).
 Only supports Virtools 3.5

 ## Functions introduction